 Place your order and make sure that you keep records of all of your expenses.
 If you’re buying from multiple suppliers, make sure you have detailed records of what you bought from which supplier.
 And also track how many of each product you’re supposed to be getting.
 I made a spreadsheet in Excel where I tracked everything down, and kept every invoice and receipt in an organizer like this one.
 I’m telling you, organization is soooooooooo important.
 You will regret it if you don’t.

 Once you receive all of your products, make sure you take inventory as soon as it arrives.
 If you’re missing anything, contact your supplier immediately to let them know.

 Now that you have all of your products and can physically see the size of them, start ordering your shipping supplies and any miscellaneous things you’re going to need.
 This is another area I messed up in.

 For instance, I stupidly didn’t account for the fact that some people would be placing large orders.
 So the bags I got to ship the shirts in would fit 3 shirts in them at the most.
 So when people started to order 5, 6, or 7 shirts, I was going to Walmart to buy something to ship them in.
 This added some unnecessary costs for me.

 So depending on what you’re selling, make sure you get a variety of shipping boxes/bags.
 Here’s a pretty short list of shipping materials you’ll probably need:

 Those are the basic supplies you’re going to need to start shipping out your products.
-Make sure you get a variety of sized boxes to accomodate the different sized orders you might get.
+Make sure you get a variety of sized boxes to accommodate the different sized orders you might get.
 After a while, you’ll get a good idea of what sizes work best.
 Another place you can get shipping boxes from is Uline.
 If you plan on ordering a ton of them, you can probably save money by buying them from Uline.

 7: Open up shop!